 Most experts believe that the future of healthcare is where information technologies and digital transformation can produce the most tangible positive effects for society.

 Healthcare is a strategically important industry for Microsoft.
 Microsoft works with more than 160,000 healthcare organizations in 140 countries and highlights four critical areas for the industry:

 - Patient-centeredness (integrated management of human health instead of referring to individual doctors).

 - Data centricity (analytical tools for making informed decisions based on large amounts of data).

 - Prevention (increasing the role of prevention, early detection of diseases, and creating conditions for maintaining a healthy lifestyle).

 - Value-based healthcare (dissemination of models that simulate medical organizations to maximize the ratio between the cost of providing medical services and the results achieved).

-- Soon, healthcare organizations that can work with patient data and their own work and create more personalized offerings will be in the strongest position in the market.
+- Soon, healthcare organizations that can work with patient data and create more personalized offerings will be in the strongest position in the market.
 They will be ready for any population and technological shifts.

 The Future of Health through Digital Medicine